Cold Shock

 Sudden Drowning

-If your head is underwater when you gasp, you will immediately drown, and without the support of a PFD, you will head straight for the bottom.
+If your head is underwater when you gasp, you will immediately drown, and without the support of a lifejacket, you'll head straight for the bottom.
 Before cold shock was identified as the cause, this phenomenon was known as Sudden Disappearance Syndrome.

 Hyperventilation

-Hyperventilation also results in hypocapnia, a reduction of the level of carbon dioxide in your blood.
-Read About Randy Morgart's Experience
+Prolonged hyperventilation also results in hypocapnia, a medical condition which results from reducing the level of carbon dioxide in your blood.

 Hypocapnia Can Cause